Is there a users forum for Unreal Media Server?

 Can I stream a file as a live source in a loop mode?

-and map it to physical folder where your file is located.
-Then right-click on virtual folder and start MPEG2-TS broadcasting, specifying 127.0.0.1:6789 as an address (6789 is an arbitrary port and can be any unused port).
+right-click on virtual folder and start MPEG2-TS broadcasting of that file, specifying 127.0.0.1:6789 as an address (6789 is an arbitrary port and can be any unused port).

-Then create a live broadcast of type "Rebroadcast live RTMP/RTSP/MPEG2-TS/MMS stream", choose mpts:// as a protocol and specify the same address.
+Then create a live broadcast of type "Rebroadcast live WebRTC/RTMP/RTSP/MPEG2-TS/HLS/MMS stream", choose mpts as a protocol and specify the same address.